 South-East Asia

-South-East Asia is the most famous and popular region of Asia.
+Southeast Asia is the most famous and popular region of Asia.
 Fairy tale beaches of Thailand and temples of Angkor Wat in Cambodia are known all over the world.
 South-East Asia is a region of good food, massage under palm trees, turquoise waterfalls, thai-boxing, Buddhist temples and a relaxed lifestyle close to the tropical nature.
 It is this region of Asia that is most often associated with the ‘tropical paradise on earth’, although South East-Asia has a lot more to offer.

 The division of Southeast Asia